-The central part of the retina also known as the macula is the most sensitive part of the retina.
+The central part of the retina also known as the macular is the most sensitive part of the retina.
 It is located centrally in the retina and is responsible for central vision and high-resolution visual acuity.
 During the normal functioning of the macula molecules called ‘reactive oxygen species’ (ROS) are created.
 ROS is responsible for damage to the photoreceptors and is the main cause of age-related macula degeneration (ARMD).1

 In this modern era of smartphones and tablets, the volume of harmful blue and ultraviolet rays falling on the retina are several times what they were a decade ago.
 These harmful rays cause an increase in ROS accumulation in the retina and hence speeds up the occurrence of ARMD.